Slip of the Tongue: Release and promotion

 The album was hit by a majority of US-based radio stations leaking the album tracks before its intended release.
 In the late evening of 20 October, a local Santa Barbara radio contemporary station, KHTY, known as "Y97", obtained an unauthorised copy of Slip of the Tongue and broadcast it in its entirety.
 Reports claim that around 10:30 P.M, the station's disc jockey allegedly aired the full album with the intent of encouraging listeners "to get your [sic] tape recorders ready because KHTY had an exclusive and was about to play a hot new album."
 Geffen Records president, Eddie Rosenblatt, was at Santa Barbara and had heard KHTY's broadcast.
 Seven days later, a lawsuit was filed in the US District Court against the station and their owner, Pinnacle Communications, issuing a court order to prohibit them from playing all Warner Bros.
-Records related releases prior to their release date and seeking at least $500,000 in damages.
+Records-related releases prior to their release date and seeking at least $500,000 in damages.
 It was later revealed to be settled, but the label proceeded to continue with the lawsuit.
 KHTY's general manager, William Johnson Jr., claimed that they have received a copy from "an unknown source".
 At that time, the acting program director, Darren Stone "didn't understand" the consequences before playing an unauthorised release.
-Another incident occurred, this time, a Detroit AOR station WLLZ also illegally played a majority of tracks from the album, happening on that same time KHTY was broadcasting the album, but no lawsuit was filed due to a lack of rival stations reporting the illegal broadcast.
+In another incident, a Detroit AOR station WLLZ also illegally played a majority of tracks from the album, at the same time when KHTY was broadcasting the album, but no lawsuit was filed due to a lack of rival stations reporting the illegal broadcast.

 Reports of the original release date were anticipated on 10 October 1989 but were moved to a month later.
 Slip of the Tongue was released on 7 November 1989 in the United States through Geffen Records, then was released internationally six days later through EMI.
 It later received a Japanese release on 18 November 1989 through CBS/Sony.